vmedea/godot-experiments/README.md

 Port in progress of the isometric Atari ST game airball using Godot 4's tilemap system, based on the 25th anniversary edition remake by Clement CORDE.

+## descent-font-test

+This was an experiment how the `.fnt` (BMFont) font format works in Godot, carving up an RGB image into font glyphs.

 ## fractal-landscape

 An experiment with using Godot with the C# language.
 Based on code from